-The result reflects the prolonged weakness in economic conditions that was evident throughout much of last year.
-Demand for goods and services was adversely impacted in the second half of the year not only by the continuation of low commodity prices (which did see a late recovery that is encouraging for the future) but also by a shortage of foreign currency.
-The market also saw an increase in capacity and consequently competition which compounded this weak demand picture.
-As a consequence 2016 saw notable pressure across the economy and Steamships' sales revenue declined 5% to K732.7 million against last year's K773.5 million, on a continuing basis.
+The result reflects a continuation of the protracted weakness in economic conditions that began in 2015.
+Modest recent increases in some commodity prices, which significantly impact the national economy, have not yet filtered through the economy.
+Demand is also constrained by the ongoing shortage of foreign currency in PNG.
+The property and hotel markets also saw an increase in capacity and consequently competition which compounded this weak demand environment.
+As a consequence 2017 has seen pressure across the economy and Steamships' sales revenue has declined 3.7% to K705.7 million against last year's K732.7 million, on a continuing basis.